SandhiyaSunder/RAG/README.md

 # RAG

 This repository contains implementations for both the Llama series (LLM) and GPT-Neo (SLM) models,tested using the Retrieval-Augmented Generation (RAG) framework.
-The project also integrates Streamlit for a user-friendly interface, allowing for interactive experimentation and visualization of the models' performance.
+The project also integrates Streamlit for a user-friendly interface, allowing for interactive experimentation and visualization of the models performance.

 ## Features